Pubs-MV/azure-vm-monitoring/README.md

 # azure-vm-monitoring

-This repository contains solution(s) to harvest ip and tag infomration from VMs deployed in Azure and publish them on to firewalls.
+This repository contains solution(s) to harvest ip and tag information from virtual machines (VMs) deployed on Azure and publish them to the firewalls.
 Please refer to the README files in the individual folders for further details